callumhackett/obsidian_polka_theme/README.md

 }
 ```

-The above would cause the following changes to accents, among others (the callouts are thrown in for good measure):
+You can see some of the effects that the above snippet would have in the preview below:

 ![Customization](color_customization.png)